pkp/pkp-docs/readme.md

 ```
 This resource will help you accomplish X.
 ```

+### Create multiple sections in your resource card

 If you want to add a section to the card, use three dashes before the section: